fenwick67/bumbler/README.md

 ## Static Hosting

 Bumblr was *made to work **with or without** a serverside application*.
 You can simply move your project files over to a HTTP server and everything will just work.
-Everything except the admin interface is built out to static files.
+Almost everything except the admin interface is built out to static files.

 The only caveat here is that right now it needs to be the root of the domain.
 So you will need to set it up at yoursite.com/ or subdomain.othersite.com/